pnatsi/HBinspector/README.md

 - [bedtools](https://bedtools.readthedocs.io/en/latest/content/installation.html)
 <br>

-The local paths to the above software **must** be defined in the config file.
+The local paths to these tools **must** be defined in the config file.

 <br>
 Furthermore, the following Python packages are also required: <br>